 We were both pleasantly surprised by the Hyatt and enjoyed the luxurious touches in the rooms such as the Acqua di Parma toiletries and massive TVs.
 The hotel is well situated and feels like a boutique hotel even though it’s part of a large chain.
 The personal touch was very much in evidence in the hotel with service in the bar and restaurant being excellent on my visits.
 Staff in reception always said hello as I passed through.

 Prices tend to be slightly cheaper than the waterfront or big resort hotels so you get a lot for your money.

 I am planning to return to Malta in the off-season to do a little more exploring and plan to stay at the Hyatt then.

-If you want to get some extra benefits when you book, Debonair can offer the standard Hyatt Prive benefits which include:
+If you want to get some extra benefits when you book, GTC can offer the standard Hyatt Prive benefits which include:

 - Daily full breakfast for two in the hotel’s restaurant

 You can book the Hyatt Regency Malta on World of Hyatt points from a very reasonable 8,000 points per night up to 16,000 points for a premium suite.
 Rates start at around €104 for a standard room or €199 for the suite I had in off-season.